Azure/Hadoop-Migrations/docs/Ram-HadoopMigration.md

 the amount of work that Garbage Collection (GC) must do to complete reads and writes.

-## Considerations
+#### HBase Considerations

 - Azure Enterprise Scale Landing Zone (ESLZ) principles with special attention to using Subscription as a unit of scale.

 - Well-Architected Framework.

 - Azure compute and storage throughput limits and the role they play in sizing and scalability.

 - Apache Hbase and leveraging different Azure Storage options to balance performance and costs.

-## Migration Approach
+#### HBase Migration Approach

 Azure has several landing targets for Apache Hbase.
 Depending on requirements and product features, customers can choose between Azure IaaS, HDI Hbase or Cosmos DB (SQL API).

-### Lift and shift -- Azure IaaS
+#### Lift and shift -- Azure IaaS

 ##### Planning and Sizing

 The list below contains a set of questions that drive critical decision points related to migration such as:

 - Sizing

 - Capacity planning and growth

 - Security

 - Administration

 - Monitoring

 - Dependencies on specific version of application(s)

 - Target SLA, RTO and RPO

 The list is applicable to following migration scenarios:

 - On-premises Hbase migration to Azure IaaS or PaaS

 - Hbase migrations from 3P cloud to Azure IaaS or PaaS

 - Migrations from Azure IaaS to Azure PaaS (HDI Hbase or Cosmos DB).

-#  {#section-25 .TOC-Heading}

 +----------------------+----------------------+----------------------+
 | Layer                | Questions            | Comments             |